-205 US Highway 43 N., Saraland Blvd.
-North, Saraland, Alabama 36571 202 Commerce Street, Jackson, AL 36545
+428 Saraland Blvd.
+S., Saraland, Alabama 36571 or 202 Commerce Street, Jackson, AL 36545

 Health and Physical Considerations

 Generally, the professional in the beauty field must be in good physical health since he/she will be working in direct contact with patrons.
 In most aspects of the beauty field there is a great deal of standing, walking, pushing, bending and stretching for extended periods of time.
 A person must consider his/her physical limitations in terms of making a career choice that involves extensive physical demands.
 We promote the acceptance of students with physical limitations or disabilities if these students (their parents or physician) believe they can fulfill the training demands.